Photo: SHERI SEGAL GLICK

 The smoothie, apparently mango banana and raspberry flavoured, smelled musty and unappetizing and, according to one taste tester, was “revolting.”
 The group was also not impressed by the no-doubt authentic colour of the smoothie, which looked like blended cricket.

-Overall, flavour was a huge issue and, because of that, it’s hard to know whether the problem lies with Crickstart’s recipes (I’ve had some pretty lousy insect-free protein bars over the years) or if dehydrated crickets just make things taste bad.
+Pass the tofu Overall, flavour was a huge issue and, because of that, it’s hard to know whether the problem lies with Crickstart’s recipes (I’ve had some pretty lousy insect-free protein bars over the years) or if dehydrated crickets just make things taste bad.
 I suppose the only way to truly know would be to order more cricket products, such as cricket flour, cricket chips and flavoured roasted crickets (!) from other companies and compare notes.
 Crickets might also be an acquired taste—I didn’t really like dark chocolate the few first times I tried it (on the other hand, even the darkest chocolate doesn’t have a thorax or an exoskeleton).

 Don’t get me wrong: Cricket eating has the potential to be amazing.
 These insects are nutritious and sustainable and could help solve a whole slew of global environmental issues, including water pollution, greenhouse gas emissions and even antibacterial resistance.
 That said, I think Amy summed up everyone’s feelings afterwards when she said, “We need to find another way to save the planet because this plan isn’t going to work.”